 Welcome

 Hello!
-We are thrilled to welcome you to the Neighborhood Church Prayer Team!
+Thanks for your interest in the Neighborhood Church Prayer Team!
 The purpose of this item is simple yet vital: to care for our community through the power of prayer.

 Why Prayer Matters